kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 ## What is Elasticsearch

 `Elasticsearch` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides declarative configuration for [Elasticsearch](https://www.elastic.co/products/elasticsearch) in a Kubernetes native way.
+It provides a declarative configuration for [Elasticsearch](https://www.elastic.co/products/elasticsearch) in a Kubernetes native way.
 You only need to describe the desired database configuration in an Elasticsearch object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Elasticsearch Spec